Antenna Group

-Antenna Group or ANT1 Group, is a media company in Greece and currently the largest Greek media company.
+Antenna Group (also known as ANT1 Group) is a media company in Greece and currently the largest Greek media company.
 It was established on 2 August 1989 by Minos Kyriakou.
+Following his tenure, the leadership passed to his son, Theodore Kyriakou, who currently serves as the group's chairperson.

-Today, his son, Theodore Kyriakou, heads up a media empire whose operations include broadcasting, radio, publishing, digital, educational services, telecommunications, and a record label.
-At the cornerstone of the company is ANT1 TV, one of the largest and most successful private television networks in Greece.
+The group's portfolio has diversified across several industries, including terrestrial and satellite broadcasting, radio, publishing, digital media, educational services, and telecommunications, as well as the music industry via a dedicated record label.
+The organization's primary asset is ANT1 TV, which was among the first private television networks to be licensed in Greece and remains one of the country's major broadcasters.

-ANT1 Group has also expanded its operations abroad, launching international feeds of ANT1 TV for Greek audiences abroad.
-It now operates stations serving North America, Europe, and Australasia, securing a high-profile North American headquarters near Times Square in Midtown Manhattan, as well as acquiring a regional feed of ANT1 Cyprus.
+Antenna Group has extended its operations beyond the Greek domestic market by establishing international television feeds tailored for Greek audiences.
+The group currently operates broadcast services across North America, Europe, and Australasia.
+As part of its international infrastructure, Antenna Group maintains its North American headquarters in Midtown Manhattan, New York City.
+Furthermore, the group expanded its regional presence through the acquisition of ANT1 Cyprus, a dedicated feed serving the Cypriot market.

 History

-On 2 August 1989, Antenna TV S.A. was established, which was the main unit of the group, after starting in 1988 with Antenna 97.1 (now Easy 97.2).
+Antenna TV S.A. was established on 2 August 1989 as the group's main unit, following the 1988 launch of Antenna 97.1 (now Easy 97.2).

 At the end of that year, the group, through the aforementioned company, founded and launched the TV station of the same name, ANT1, one of Greece's first private networks and one of the highest rated for many years.

 ANT1 Group expanded yet again, this time internationally launching ANT1 Satellite in 1993 and ANT1 Pacific in 1997.
 ANT1 Satellite was the first Greek network to broadcast to audiences in North America while ANT1 Pacific brought the 'best of' ANT1 TV to Australasia.

 In subsequent years, ANT1 Group has expanded its business beyond the broadcasting world, including launching Audiotex (initially as a telecommunications company and later as a multimedia software development services company), Daphne Communications S.A. (publishing company), Heaven Music (recording label) and ANTEL (wireless transmission).

 In March 2011, Dish Network renewed a multi-year contract with Antenna Group for Greek programming, includes future launch of Antenna Prime, featuring live soccer and classic Greek shows.
 The agreement ensures continued carriage of Greek language channels in US.

 On October 1, 2021, ANT1 Group acquired Sony Pictures Television's Central and Eastern European portfolio (22 channels and two on-demand services).

 In early 2022, MBC Group Middle East invested €225 million in Antenna Greece through capital increase.